MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-windows-portal.md

 ## Clean up resources

 When you're finished using the VM, delete the VM and its resources.
-To do so, select the resource group on the VM page and click **Delete**.
+To do so, select the resource group on the VM page and select **Delete**.

 ## Next steps